ivanrichmond/hello/README.md

 3. Add a sort to `getUsers` in `apiSlice`.
 4. Login error message persists on new screen, if you try to create an account.
 ### Server
-1. Research a better GraphQL type for CreateAt, because Float shouldn't default to 0, if no CreatedAt was passed in, because 0 is a valid datetime.
+1. Research a better GraphQL type for `CreateAt`, because `Float` shouldn't default to 0, if no CreatedAt was passed in, because 0 is a valid datetime.
 But it also can't be String, because it will come in as a number.
-I wish GraphQL would allow Float | String, so I could put '' in as the default.
+I wish GraphQL would allow `Float | String`, so I could put '' in as the default.
 It also won't allow a union of scalars.
-There must be a package out there that would solve this.
+There must be a package out there that will help.
+Research.

-**NONE**